 - Blood Circulation: Spinach has an absolutely astounding 987% of your vitamin K DRI, which promotes healthy blood and circulation.
 Vitamin K is also useful for protein modification and plays an important role in protecting bones from osteoporosis.

 - Improves Vision: One cup of spinach is all you need to get a full day’s requirement of vitamin A. That’s good news for your tired eyes.
 Beta-carotene is the form of Vitamin A found in plants like spinach and it fosters cell growth and good vision.
 The phytochemicals in spinach also help prevent macular degeneration and cataracts.

-- Rich in Iron: Although the amount of iron in spinach has been exaggerated, the plant still contains a decent amount of the mineral.
+- Rich in Iron: Although the amount of iron in spinach can be exaggerated, the plant still contains a decent amount of the mineral.
 That’s why vegetarians and anemics are encouraged to eat lots of spinach for healthy blood and proper red blood cell production.

-- Boosts Muscle Strength: Spinach is a staple of the weight-lifter’s diet, and recent research conducted by Sweden’s Karolinska Institute confirms that it should stay that way.
-The researchers discovered that nitrates found in spinach boosts protein production in muscles, making them stronger and more efficient.
+- Boosts Muscle Strength: Spinach is a staple of the weight lifter’s diet, and recent research conducted by Sweden’s Karolinska Institute confirms that it should stay that way.
+The researchers discovered that nitrates found in spinach boost protein production in muscles, making them stronger.

 - Weight Loss: Spinach is packed with nutrients and low in calories, making it an ideal way to lose weight while staying healthy.
 What’s even better is spinach tricks your body into feeling full, helping with portion control and reducing your temptation to snack after meals.